 a.
 After an Arctic Peel™, the laser sites are usually pink for about 5-7 days, but make-up can be used to cover this 3 days after treatment.

 b.
 After an Arctic Laser Wash™, camouflage make-up can be worn 5-7 days after the procedure.
-The pink color will face to normal skin color over an average of 3-4 weeks.
+The pink color will fade to normal skin color over an average of 3-4 weeks.

 Does an Arctic Laser Wash™ hurt?